muquit/markdown-toc-go/README.md

 Version: 1.0.1
 ```

 # Features

 - Automatically extracts headings from markdown files
 - Generates GitHub-style anchor links
 - Creates a properly indented TOC with bullet points
 - Produces a new file with the TOC added at the top

+# Version
+The current version is 1.0.1

+Please look at [ChangeLog](ChangeLog.md) for what has changed in the current version.

 # Quick Start
 Install [go](https://go.dev/) first